rose-pine/tmux/readme.md

 set -g @plugin 'rose-pine/tmux'
 # ... alongside
 set -g @plugin 'tmux-plugins/tpm'
-# To update plugin for future revisions, do the "Prefix + U" keycombo
+# To update plugin for future revisions or bug fixes, do the "Prefix + U" keycombo
 ```

 3. Set your preferred variant: